The Ever-Evolving Appeal of Cole & Son7th December 2021

 A colourful collection with both sun drenched city streets and manicured palace gardens.
 Geometric tile prints and lush floral motifs round out the range.
 All are a great way to add colour to sun rooms and villas.

-The large floral patterns of this line add stunning colour combinations to interiors.
-Whilst, exciting Art Deco designs reflect light with their metallic sheen and create smart, suave spaces.
+The large floral patterns and stunning colour combinations, these exciting Art Deco designs reflect light with their metallic sheen and create smart, suave spaces.
 Trellises can then be used to continue the colours through properties.

 A celebration of British nature through the seasons, this range sees native flora in charming prints.
 Big or small, these garden flowers celebrate the outdoors indoors for year-round blooms and botanicals.

 The drama of the theatre, ballet and opera is celebrated on damask wallpaper, stripes, and tile motifs.
-Flock wallpaper and strie designs enhance the impact of the rich colours with enchanting results.
+Flock wallpaper and strie designs enhance the grandness and impact of the rich colours with enchanting results.

 Stripes are one of the most enduring patterns.
 They are highly versatile and available in a surprisingly wide range of styles.
 This collection has it all whether for using alongside other patterns, plains or around a room.